Paytm Apr-Jun loan disbursal jumps 9-fold to Rs 5,554 cr; hits Rs 24,000 cr annual run rate | Business

 The total merchant payment volume or the GMV (gross merchandise value) of the company more than doubled to Rs 2.96 lakh crore from Rs 1.47 lakh crore a year ago.

-Paytm's average monthly transacting users (MTU) for the quarter ending June 2022 increased by 49 percent on a year-on-year basis to 7.48 crore from 5 crores. ''For June alone, the MTU stood at 75.9 million,'' the filing said.
+Paytm's average monthly transacting users (MTU) for the quarter ending June 2022 increased by 49 percent on a year-on-year basis to 7.48 crore from 5 crores. ''For the month of June alone, the MTU stood at 75.9 million,'' the filing said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)